 Advantages of Geothermal Heating The approach of fall signals a prime time to start thinking about heating your home during the cold winter months.
 According to the Department of Energy, the typical family in the United States spends roughly $1,900 a year on utility bills.
 Unfortunately, a large portion of that energy is wasted.
 The secret to saving energy and money is to look into energy efficient improvements for your home.
 A Lime Springs geothermal home comfort system makes use of the abundant source of free solar heat energy trapped in the earth.
 It uses a series of pipes (an earth loop) buried in the ground to transfer that heat into a home during the winter.
 According to the specialists at WaterFurnace, most systems can be easily installed in either new or retrofit situations.
 In addition to the ground loop (either horizontal or vertical), the system also requires ductwork to dispense conditioned air through the Lime Springs home or business.
 Although the original investment in a geothermal system may be more than the investment in a standard system, the long-term return on that investment pays off.
 The energy source is both free and renewable, and the average system lifespan exceeds 24 years—compared to 15 years for a regular system.
-For most homes, the payments connected with installing the new system will be entirely covered by the monthly savings from having an energy-efficient geothermal system.
-In fact, the Environmental Protection Agency (EPA) considers geothermal systems to be one of the most efficient heating and cooling systems available.
+In most cases, the monthly savings that an energy-efficient geothermal system provides will exceed any payments connected with the installation of the new system.
+In fact, the Environmental Protection Agency (EPA) considers geothermal systems to be one of the most efficient heating and cooling systems offered.
 Installation of a geothermal system starts with a visit from your Lime Springs geothermal dealer.
-The dealer will measure your home, calculate your heating and cooling needs and assess your property to establish the best location for your loop system.
-If you own a home that does not have an existing duct system, your geothermal dealer can easily retrofit your home to include one.
-Once installed, a geothermal system requires less maintenance than an original heating and cooling system and runs more efficiently, delivering an astounding five units of energy per one unit of electrical energy used.
+The dealer will measure your home, calculate your heating and cooling needs and assess your property to suggest the best location for your loop system.
+If you own a house that does not have an existing duct system, your geothermal dealer can easily retrofit your home to include one.
+Once installed, a geothermal system needs less maintenance than a conventional heating and cooling system and runs more efficiently, delivering an astounding five units of energy per one unit of electrical energy used.
 That converts to a 500 percent efficiency rating and savings up to 70 percent for utility costs.
 Another bonus -- geothermal systems use no fossil fuel and produce no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners receive added comfort, enhanced indoor air quality and less noise as they decrease their carbon footprint.
-To find a geothermal system that fits your needs, contact Johnson Comfort Systems, Inc. today or talk to one of our experts at [[phone]].
+To find a geothermal system that fits your needs, contact Johnson Comfort Systems, Inc. today or talk to one of our experts at 563-566-2346.